maxdml/psp/README.md

 Reproducing results
 ----------------

-Then go to localhost:8888 on your browser.
+Go to localhost:8888 on your browser.
 Open the notebook "aec.ipynb".
-The notebook has one cell per figure in the paper.
-You can gather data from the notebook or the terminal.
-Each cell has a commented command to run a script.
-However, this is a somewhat lengthy process and you might want to run them in a terminal.
-To do so, execute `sudo docker exec -it IMAGE_ID /bin/bash`, then run the command provided in the notebook.
+Each cell contains instructions to generate the data.
+To run the commands provided in the notebook, execute `sudo docker exec -it IMAGE_ID /bin/bash` to open a terminal in the container.